Dre Campbell Farm

 Plants That Downy Mildew Affects

-As mentioned, downy mildew can affect many different plants.
+As mentioned, downy mildew can affect a wide range of plants.

 Cucumbers, squash, lettuce, spinach, basil, onions, and tomato plants are vulnerable.
-It may also affect maize, cabbage, peas, buckwheat, and mustard.
+It may also affect crops such as maize, cabbage, peas, buckwheat, and mustard.

-Grapevines are another host, with downy mildew threatening vineyards [2].
-The disease also affects ornamental plants like impatiens and roses.
+Grapevines are another host, with downy mildew posing a threat to vineyards [2].
+The disease also affects ornamental plants, such as impatiens and roses.

 How to Get Rid of Downy Mildew Naturally